Explore Your Regional Parks

 - View the list of Alerts and Closures.
 Be aware of Fire Danger levels and follow all fire use restrictions.

 - Check the weather forecast for the selected park.
 If necessary, bring layers of clothing.

-- Bring dog leash (6-foot max.) and dog waste bags
+- Bring a dog leash (6-foot max.) and dog waste bags.

 - View programs/events at all visitor centers.

-- If going swimming, check Swim Facilities webpage for latest updates.
+- If going swimming, check Swim Facilities for OPEN/CLOSED status.
 Closures may be due to blue green algae, low water levels, renovation, or seasonal closures.

 During Your Visit

 Emergency/Crime in Progress: Call 911 or (510) 881-1121, 24 hours a day.

 Non-Emergency Public Safety Line: (510) 881-1833, 24 hours a day,